 With stored water, the supply should be kept below 20°C to prevent Legionella activity.
 The water supply should be refreshed at least weekly, without being allowed to stagnate and suitably chlorinated.
 All shower heads and hosepipes should regularly be descaled and disinfected.

 How can you ensure the waste water doesn't harm the environment?

-Not only do we recommend eco-friendly shower products that have naturally low levels of phosphates and other chemicals that may affect the environment, but the water collection tray features various filters to remove both particulates and phosphates, to ensure that you're not introducing any unwanted nutrients into the ecosystem.
-Without making this paragraph any longer than it already is, we'll sum it up with a handy, if not very catchy slogan:
+Not only do we recommend eco-friendly shower products that have naturally low levels of phosphates and other chemicals that may affect the environment, but the water collection tray allows you to divert the grey waste to a responsible location such as a drain for disposal.

 With regards to chlorine levels, these can also cause damage to the environment if too high.
 Fortunately the safe levels of chlorine to kill most pathogens are already present in tap-water, so a Shower Shack will really have no more environmental impact than a garden hose.